-- Medical Oncologist/Hematologist: Dr. Carl Gray - Our Nurse Practitioners are Jan Davis, ACNP; Lynn Larsen, NP-C; Kylie Money, PA-C, and Kelly Mikesell, PA-C. - Registered Oncology Nurses administer chemotherapy treatments, assist in education, help manage side effects, and will answer your questions about your diagnosis and treatment. - Medical assistants & Phlebotomists help the physicians and nurse practitioners during your examinations, administer shots, and draw basic bloodwork. - Receptionists will greet you when you arrive and help schedule your appointments. - Our financial team will help with billing and insurance issues at 801-689-3900. - Our Patient Financial Advocate is onsite for any follow-up questions at 801-689-3902. - For Medication Refills, call 801-689-3910.
-Please have the bottle with you when you call.
-This ensures you get the correct strength and dosage.
-Also, please do not wait until you are completely out before calling for a refill.
+Medication Refills Call our main line at 801-476-1777 and select your provider's name from the phone menu.
+Please have the bottle with you when you call to ensure the correct strength and dosage.
+Please do not wait until you are completely out before calling for a refill.
 If possible, have refills completed at your doctors' visit.
 Once you have left a request, please allow 48-72 hours for refill processing and call the pharmacy.
-If you want to check the status of your request, please contact the pharmacy before calling our office. - If you need questions answered, please call our office 801-476-1777.
-Your calls are important to us and we will do our best to answer them promptly.
-If you are asked to hold, please know we are assisting other patients.
-If you cannot hold, please leave a message and we will return your call as quickly as possible.
-We appreciate your patience. - For additional information visit our website at http://www.utahhemonc.com - Please watch for an email to register for our portal to review your own lab results and information. - When you come in for follow-up appointments, check in at the receptionists' desk.
+If you want to check the status of your request, please contact the pharmacy.
+Patient Portal (lab results, notes, etc) You'll soon receive an email to register for our eCW Patient Portal.
+Once set up, you can always refer to this portal for lab results and other information.
+Appointments Going Forward Please check in at the receptionists' desk at least five minutes before your appointment.
 They will give you further instructions.
-If blood needs to be drawn, a phlebotomist from our lab may draw it or if you have a port it may be a RN, or if you just need a CBC or PT/INR the MA will draw it.
-Please check in 15 minutes before you are to see the physician.
-This will allow time for lab work if needed.
+If blood needs to be drawn, a lab tech phlebotomist from our lab may draw it or if you have a port it may be an RN.
+If you just need a CBC or PT/INR, the MA will draw it.
 We recognize your time is just as valuable as ours.
 Keep in mind that you may not be called back in the order that you arrive as there are multiple schedules going on.
+Our Website utahhemonc.com or ogdenclinic.com